-

 ORGANIZATION -

 We are growing!
 The post-pandemic interest in this lovely program is skyrocketing!
-We want to add another walk, and need more great volunteers to make this happen!
+We have had a few amazing volunteers retire or move out of the area and in order for us to keep this program going, we need more great volunteers!

 The Memory Loss Zoo Walk is a weekly social engagement and fitness opportunity for people living with memory loss and their care partner.
 The program begins with an approximately 45 minute walk throughout the zoo, followed by about 45 minutes of conversation over coffee and snacks at the Zoo Café.